Robert William Wood

 Robert William Wood (March 4, 1889 – March 14, 1979) was an American landscape painter.
-He was born in England, emigrated to the United States and rose to prominence in the 1950s with the sales of millions of his color reproductions.
+He was born in England, moved to the United States and rose to prominence in the 1950s with the sales of millions of his color reproductions.
 He was active in the art colonies of San Antonio, Texas in the 1930s, Monterey, California in the 1940s and Laguna Beach in the 1950s.

 Biography

 Life and work

 Robert William Wood was born in Sandgate, Kent, England, near the White Cliffs of Dover.
 His father, W. L. Wood, was a renowned home and church painter who recognized and supported his son's talent.
 He forced his son to paint by keeping him inside rather than letting him play with his friends.
 At age 12, Wood entered the South Kensington School of Art in nearby Folkestone.
 While in school, Wood won four first awards and three second awards for his paintings.
-After emigrating from England in 1910, he roamed the United States from Maine to California in search of landscape subjects.
+After leaving England in 1910, he roamed the United States from Maine to California in search of landscape subjects.
 He eventually settled in Laguna Beach, California in 1940.